What is a Property?

 - Event properties: Metadata about the actions users are taking, such as the target text on the button they clicked, or what browser they used.

 - Active usage properties: Digging deeper into the concept of user behavior, active usage properties allow you to better understand engagement with your features.
-Filter your reports by users who have started or stopped doing an event, who are repeat users or are users who are re-engaging with the event.
+Filter your charts by users who have started or stopped doing an event, who are repeat users or are users who are re-engaging with the event.

 What is the difference between client-side and server-side properties?
-Client-side properties are all of the actions we are capturing on the app or site you have installed Heap onto.
+Client-side properties are all of the actions we are capturing on the app or site you’ve installed Heap onto.
 Server-side properties are what you are capturing on your backend.
 You won’t see these names in the app, though the distinction is important to understand when using properties.

 Additionally, properties in Heap are grouped by whether they are personal or shared.
-Personal properties only appear on your account, wheres shared properties are available for all of your team members to use in analysis.
+Personal properties only appear on your account, whereas shared properties are available for all of your team members to use in analysis.
 For more information on how personal and shared data is managed, see Shared vs. Personal Spaces.

-- Personal Defined User Properties
+- Personal Labeled User Properties

-- Personal Defined Event Properties
+- Personal Labeled Event Properties

-- Defined User Properties
+- Labeled User Properties

-- Defined Event Properties
+- Labeled Event Properties